Sign up for Funding Circle newsletter!

 Finally, if you plan to pay off the loan early, expect to face a prepayment fee.
 However, the longer you wait, the less that fee will be.

 If you’re considering getting a business loan, there’s no time like the present.
-Rates are at historically low levels as the Fed moves to stave off an economic slowdown.
+The SBA loan timeline can be long but rates are at historically low levels as the Fed moves to stave off an economic slowdown.
 While there is no crystal ball, rates are expected to stay that way for the foreseeable future.

-If you’re ready to take advantage of the low SBA loan rates, apply for funding today.
+If you’re ready to take advantage of the low SBA loan rates, start your SBA 7(a) application today.
 Funding Circle is now a Preferred Lender of SBA loans, and you can get a decision in as little as 24 hours.